glaszig/drone-newrelic/DOCS.md

 - `description` - Text annotation for the deployment — notes for you
 - `user` - The name of the user/process that triggered this deployment.
 Defaults to `drone-ci`
+- `debug` - Prints the request payload and response code

 ## Example